-Agencies usually have a default provider and a standard coverage, so there aren’t many choices to choose from.
-More importantly, it’s a lot more affordable than going for private health insurance.
+Agencies usually have a default provider and a standard coverage, so there aren’t many choices.
+More importantly, it’s much more affordable than private health insurance.

-It’s basically similar to how corporate companies offer their employees health insurance at reduced rates.
-They do so because of the cheaper rates they get because they bring in so many people into the provider’s system.
+It’s similar to how corporate companies offer their employees health insurance at reduced rates.
+They do so because of the cheaper rates they get because they bring so many people into the provider’s system.

 The problem with going with your agency’s health insurance is that it may only be valid when you’re on the job.
-This may create gaps in your coverage for when you’re not on an assignment.
+This may create gaps in your coverage when you’re not on an assignment.
 You don’t want to be left without coverage for days when you’re not stationed at a hospital.

-On the contrary, if you do stick to one agency, you may not make as much money as you can by working for multiple agencies.
+You may not be covered if you’re also working for another agency.
+Also, your deductible might increase.
+On the contrary, if you stick to one agency, you may not make as much money as you can by working for multiple agencies.

 Private Health Insurance

-The main case against going for private health insurance when you’re a travel nurse is the high cost.
-These plans would almost certainly have higher premiums and copays compared with the agency’s plan.
+The main case against private health insurance when you’re a travel nurse, is the high cost.
+These plans would have higher premiums and copays than the agency’s plan.

-Remember, you’re a travel nurse traveling through different states, so you need coverage everywhere.
+Remember, you’re a travel nurse traveling through different states and need coverage everywhere.
 A private health insurance plan with a mostly local network will not work for you.

 PPO vs. HMO for Travel Nurses